 Last, this high frequency training program requires that you spend a lot of time in the gym.
 Probably 5-7 hours a week.

 Because of these three problems, we recommend Superhero X12 by Fit Mole instead.

-Everything you need to transform your body is included with SX12.
+Everything you need to build your best body is included with SX12.
 Workouts, meal plans, macro calculators, quick start guides, and forum support… it’s all there.

 Both beginners and intermediate gym-goers are covered.
-SX12 has programs for both.
+SX12 has programs for both to see great results.

 And if you like the idea of spending as little time as possible in the gym, you’re in luck because SX12 shows you how to make gains in only 3 hour-long workouts per week.

 Check out our extended review of Superhero X12 to learn more.

 Or go straight to the source and let Keith (Mr. Fit Mole) tell you about his program right here.